-PYX-201, PYX-106 and PYX-107 is in the early stages of development and is not currently approved for sale and there is no guarantee that it will ever be marketable.
+PYX-201 and PYX-106 are in the early stages of development and is not currently approved for sale and there is no guarantee that it will ever be marketable.
 Clinical failure can occur at any stage of clinical development.
-We are required to demonstrate with substantial evidence through well-controlled clinical trials the safety and efficacy of PYX-201, PYX-106 and PYX-107 in a diverse population before we can seek marketing approvals for its commercial sale.
-Success in preclinical studies for PYX-201, PYX-106 and early-stage clinical trials for PYX-107 does not mean that future larger registration clinical trials will be successful.
+We are required to demonstrate with substantial evidence through well-controlled clinical trials the safety and efficacy of PYX-201 and PYX-106 in a diverse population before we can seek marketing approvals for its commercial sale.
+Success in preclinical studies for PYX-201and PYX-106 does not mean that future larger registration clinical trials will be successful.
 This is because product candidates in later-stage clinical trials may fail to demonstrate sufficient safety and efficacy to the satisfaction of the FDA, EMA, and other regulatory authorities despite having progressed through preclinical studies and early-stage clinical trials.
-We do not know whether any clinical trials we may conduct for PYX-201,PYX-106 and PYX-107 will demonstrate consistent or adequate efficacy and safety results sufficient to obtain marketing approval.
-For example, clinical trial subjects treated with PYX-107 have experienced adverse events that have been considered treatment-related.
-The majority of these events were mild/moderate in severity, responded to symptomatic treatment and/or were transient and resolved with time.
-Serious, including sometimes fatal, adverse events, or SAEs, have been reported in clinical studies with PYX-107.
-The majority of these SAEs were considered unrelated to PYX-107 by the investigators.
-Some SAEs were considered at least possibly related to PYX-107 as well as possibly to other therapies it was combined with.
-These possibly related events have included infusion-related reactions, cytokine release syndrome, elevated liver enzymes, bilirubin, fever, and colitis.
-Less frequent related SAEs reported in one patient each have included kidney injury, hepatic failure, bleeding, immune-mediated encephalitis, myositis, and optic neu
+We do not know whether any clinical trials we may conduct for PYX-201 and PYX-106 will demonstrate consistent or adequate efficacy and safety results sufficient to obtain marketing approval.